stellar/django-polaris/docs/index.rst

         path("", include(polaris.urls)),
     ]

-At this point, you are now ready to run the Polaris server!
+At this point, you should configure Polaris for one or more of the SEPs currently supported.
+Once configured, check out how to run the server as described in the next section.

 Running the Web Server
 ======================